 We strongly advise that you check with at least three lenders to see what the best rates are for your profile.
 You should check with a mortgage broker, credit union and a bank.
 Also closely check what the fees and closing costs are and factor those into your financial decision.

-Always get every quote you ask for in writing and see how long it is valid for.
+When shopping mortgage-refinance lenders, always get every quote you ask for in writing and see how long it is valid for.

 #5 Not Considering the Costs

 Everyone wants to drop their monthly payment on their mortgage.
 But that is not the whole ballgame.

 Before starting to look at refinancing, you should check your mortgage documents to ensure that the loan does not have a prepayment penalty.
 You don’t want to get whacked with a penalty if you pay off the loan to refinance.

 Also look very carefully at every fee and charge and closing cost the lender is going to charge you.